-- I. Marriage is a Means by Which We Experience the True Love of Christ for the Church - Love the glory of marriage - o We should delight in the love of our marriage Jeremiah 9:24 - Our joy should be in the salvation and sanctification of our mates - 1 Thessalonians.
+- I. Marriage is a Means by Which We Experience the True Love of Christ for the Church - Love the glory of marriage - We should delight in the love of our marriage Jeremiah 9:24 - Our joy should be in the salvation and sanctification of our mates 1 Thessalonians.
 2:20; Romans 10:1 - Love has feelings too 1 Corinthians 13 - Love the grunt of marriage - Marriage is more work than fun it is the exercise of dominion - Love often works out of pain and affliction 2 Corinthians 1:23-2:4 - II.
-Marriage is a Window Through Which We See Christ and the Church Ephesians 5:21-33 - Christians are specially called to submit to one another and forsake all others - o In marriage, we give up our right to exercise authority independently - o In marriage, we give up our right to act independently - o In marriage, we give up our right to grow independently John 3:30 - o In marriage, we give up our right to love independently Proverbs 5:15-19 - o In marriage, we give up our right to suffer independently - Wives are specially called to submit to, and respect, their husbands - A husband is the head of the family Numbers 30:13-15 - o A wife must submit herself to a husband who is going to fail her - o A wife must respect her husband more than he deserves - o A husband is a little Christ, building a thirst in his wife for Christ Himself - Husbands are specially called to love their wives - o A husband must love his wife more than she deserves - o Giving himself up for her brings joy to both - o A husband nourishes and cherishes his wife because they are one flesh - \circ Through the efficacious love of a husband a wife becomes more beautiful 1 Peter 3:1-6 - III.
-Marriage is a Means by Which We Become as Christ is to the Church 1 Timothy 3 - Just as Christ has but one bride, men are to be the husband of but one wife - Just as Christ cares for the church, men are to manage their families well - Just as Christ leads his flock, men must lead their families in the ways of salvation - Just as Christ is the Truth, men must know the Truth to encourage others by sound doctrine - Just as Christ teaches his flock, men must teach our families the Truth of God's Word - Just as Christ is without blame, men must be without reproach in our character, inside and outside their family
+Marriage is a Window Through Which We See Christ and the Church Ephesians 5:21-33 - Christians are specially called to submit to one another and forsake all others - In marriage, we give up our right to 1) exercise authority independently; 2) act independently; 3) grow independently (John 3:30); 4) love independently (Proverbs 5:15-19); 5) suffer independently - Wives are specially called to submit to, and respect, their husbands - $\circ~$ A husband is the head of the family Numbers 30:13-15 - $\circ~$ A wife must submit herself to a husband who is going to fail her - A wife must respect her husband more than he deserves - A husband is a little Christ, building a thirst in his wife for Christ Himself - Husbands are specially called to love their wives - $\circ~$ A husband must love his wife more than she deserves - $\circ \quad \ \ {\rm Giving\ himself\ up\ for\ her\ brings\ joy\ to\ both}$ - A husband nourishes and cherishes his wife because they are one flesh - Through the efficacious love of a husband a wife becomes more beautiful 1 Peter 3:1-6 - III.
+Marriage is a Means by Which We Become as Christ is to the Church 1 Timothy 3 - Just as Christ has but one bride, men are to be the husband of but one wife - Just as Christ cares for the church, men are to manage their families well - Just as Christ leads his flock, men must lead their families in the ways of salvation - Just as Christ is the Truth, men must know the Truth to encourage others by sound doctrine - Just as Christ teaches his flock, men must teach our families the Truth of God's Word - Just as Christ is without blame, men must be without reproach in their character, inside and outside their family

 "And therein lay their joy - working together to build the kingdom.
 There is your excitement.
 There is your romance, to go off together slaying dragons, even if we slay dragons though the mundane work, the overcoming of thorns and thistles that is changing diapers and mowing the lawn.
-In short, for servants of the King, the joy comes in service, in faithful service."
-R.C Sproul
+In short, for servants of the King, the joy comes in service, in faithful service." - R.C Sproul